Knowledge-Sharing In In Collaboration Across Organizational Boundaries

 Knowledge-sharing in collaborative design is problematic, because it involves the merging of a variety of stakeholder perspectives to achieve a collective “vision” of what needs to be changed: the task objectives, the task goals and – even – the problem being addressed.
 We tend to assume that groups develop a common perspective on collaborative tasks over time, but there is quite a bit of research that demonstrates otherwise.

 The problem of collaboration is exacerbated when the collaboration spans organizational boundaries, such as groups that comprise members from different functions or divisions.
 People who work in different functional units not only tend to have diverse ways of defining organizational problems, that are related to their disciplinary and professional backgrounds, but also define problems and their solutions according to the local conventions of their department or function.
-So we have the typical situation shown in Figure 1.
-This diagram illustrates how a diverse group of stakeholders, who are collaborating to define the business process and IT requirements for a new information system, find that they have very little shared understanding of organizational problems or how to resolve them.
+A group of managers and participants in the work processes to be changed may have difficulty in agreeing what needs to change as they find that they have very little shared understanding of organizational problems – or how to resolve them.
 Each stakeholder defines the problems in a different way, depending on their experience of these problems and of the situation in which they occur (Gasson, 2004).

-Figure 1 also shows that different subgroups of stakeholders may have shared understandings, that encompass a subset of the problem definition.
-These subsets often form the basis for political alliances, that emphasize specific aspects of the organizational problem-situation.
+Different subgroups of stakeholders may have shared understandings, that encompass a subset of the problem definition.
+These subsets often form the basis for political alliances, that emphasize specific aspects of the organizational problem-situation (Gasson, 2007).
 But knowledge about the actual problem, represented in Figure 1 by the union of the various perspectives (the bold outline), is difficult to represent and therefore to debate.
 Each stakeholder sees a different part of the problem, with different emphases and priorities, that are filtered through a different interpretation, based on their educational and work experience.
 So sharing knowledge – about how things work and what should or could be done – is difficult.

 This is not an issue for simple, well-structured problems, that are easy to define.
 For example, if a group of stakeholders is designing a solution to the problem of reporting on what hours different employees work on different projects to which they are assigned, the problem is fairly easy to define and the solution follows from this problem definition.
 While there may be some “softer” aspects of the problem that need clarification (for example, how a “project” is defined, how employees can be expected to record the hours that they work, or cultural constraints of reporting on what various people work on), most aspects of the problem are straightforward and therefore easy to structure into a clear, consensus problem-definition.
 Over a period of working together, different stakeholders share their knowledge about a well-defined problem, to reach a clearly-defined domain of action.
-The degree of shared understanding is therefore very high.
+The degree of shared understanding can be increased, as trust between group members increases over time therefore very high.

 Not so for problems that are complex and ill-defined.
 A group of stakeholders who work together over time may be able to define the rationale for change and the context of the problem in a consensual way, but each member of the group will conceive of the problem and appropriate solutions in very different ways.
 The degree of shared knowledge possessed about the problem to be solved may not increase much from that shown in Figure 1.
 This is because organizational problems are “wicked” problems (Rittel, 1972).
 Wicked problems, according to Rittel and Webber (Rittel and Webber, 1973) have ten specific characteristics: